Boris Johnson Is a Fucking Cunt: History

-"Boris Johnson Is a Fucking Cunt" was originally released as a track on the album Kunts Punk in Your Face in July 2020.
+"Boris Johnson Is a Fucking Cunt" was based on a previous song by Kunt and the Gang entitled "If You Don't Like This Song, You're a Fucking Cunt" which appeared as a B-side on the extended play Men With Beards (What Are They Hiding?).
+It was originally released as a track on the album Kunts Punk in Your Face in July 2020.
 On 10 December 2020, Kunt announced that he was releasing the track as a single, with the aim of making the track the 2020 Christmas number one single.
 He asked fans to buy and stream the song between 18–24 December 2020.
 In order to increase the chances of reaching the top spot, Kunt also released multiple versions of the track with the same title.
-23 versions were made, including a "Safe-For-Work Sausage Roll Remix", which changed the central lyric to: "Boris Johnson is a sausage roll", in reference to the YouTuber LadBaby, who had topped the Christmas singles chart for the past two years with charity singles that were songs reworded to mention sausage rolls, and who would ultimately top the 2020 chart with "Don't Stop Me Eatin'", a cover of "Don't Stop Believin" by Journey.
+23 versions were made, including a "Safe-For-Work Sausage Roll Remix", which changed the central lyric to: "Boris Johnson is a sausage roll", in reference to the YouTuber LadBaby, who had topped the Christmas singles chart for the past two years with charity singles that were songs reworded to mention sausage rolls, and who would ultimately top the 2020 chart with "Don't Stop Me Eatin', a cover of "Don't Stop Believin" by Journey.

 The single's artwork is a parody of The Sun newspaper.

 In the Christmas midweek chart, the song reached 19th.
 On BBC Radio 1 show The Official Chart: First Look on Radio 1, presenters Vick Hope and Katie Thistleton neither named the Kunts or the song, despite the safe-for-work version, instead saying: "Now at 19 we've got a track about Boris Johnson that has so many bad words in it we can't play it on daytime Radio 1."
 The song gained support from celebrities such as Charlie Brooker.

 The song ultimately reached number five on the UK Singles Chart, where it became the Top 10 single with the second shortest runtime ever at 56 seconds, only beaten by the anti-Thatcher campaign record "Ding-Dong!
 The Witch Is Dead" by The Wizard Of Oz film cast (51 seconds).
 It also reached number two on the UK Singles Downloads Chart, number three on the UK Independent Singles Chart, and number 90 on the Official Audio Streaming Chart.
 It also reached number 131 in the Billboard Global 200 Excl.
 US.
 In an interview with British Comedy Guide in March 2021, Kunt said despite the success of the song his business with Johnson had not been concluded as he was still running the country.
 All 23 versions of the song were later released as a single extended play.
 JoyZine gave the song a positive review, arguing that the song summed up both the year 2020 and Johnson.